 Depending on the tier they pledged for, the backers will get full soundtrack and art book, regardless of which part they were meant for, as Scorn will now be just one unified game.
-Ebb Software are still aware that this may not be what backers signed up for, so they are offering full refunds for anyone who wants them during the development period.
+Ebb Software are still aware that this may not be what backers signed up for, so they are offering for anyone who wants them during the development period.

 Fans can get refunds to the same credit card they pledged with, provided it's not expired.
 If it has expired, they will need to provide a PayPal account where they can take the transaction, as these are the rules set by Kickstarter.
 While the situation is not ideal, it's definitely heartwarming to see Ebb Software are not pulling a Chris Roberts on their fans, opting out to be fair to them instead.